PhotoVision/PhotoVision.github.io/_pv-markup/print-services.md

 # Timeless prints

 #### Since 1968, we've respected the art of the print.
 Our true, wet process prints pay homage to the time-honored photographic tradition of chromogenic prints.
 OR Our true, wet process prints pay homage to the time-honored photographic tradition of darkroom printing.
 We use only the finest Fujicolor Crystal Archive papers.
-Available in Supreme (Lustre) and Pearl (Metallic), these aren't your typical photo papers—they have a luscious thickness you have to see (and feel) to believe, with beautiful color reproduction, brilliant whites and e×cellent resistance to light fade and long-term storage.
+Available in Supreme (Lustre) and Pearl (Metallic), these aren't your typical photo papers—they have a luscious thickness you have to see (and feel) to believe, with beautiful color reproduction, brilliant whites and excellent resistance to light fade and long-term storage.

 ## Standard prints